-Planned Parenthood launches legal action over UK aid cuts
+International Planned Parenthood Foundation launches legal action against UK over aid cuts

-‘Women consigned to bleak future’: Planned Parenthood launches legal action against UK over aid cuts
+‘Women consigned to bleak future’: International Planned Parenthood Foundation launches legal action against UK over aid cuts

 People living in humanitarian crises and struggling to subsist in extreme desperate poverty will be hit

-Planned Parenthood is set to launch legal action against the UK government’s decision to drastically cut the aid budget - warning women and girls hit by the changes will suffer a “bleak and uncertain future”.
+The International Planned Parenthood Foundation is set to launch legal action against the UK government’s decision to drastically cut the aid budget – warning women and girls hit by the changes will suffer a “bleak and uncertain future”.

-The organisation, which provides abortions and other reproductive healthcare in the US and around the world, said the changes would have “catastrophic” repercussions on millions of the “most vulnerable people” around the world.
+The organisation, which provides abortions and other reproductive healthcare around the world, said the changes would have “catastrophic” repercussions on millions of the “most vulnerable people” around the world.

-Planned Parenthood’s own funding is affected by ministers’ aid cuts as the UK’s foreign office had committed to delivering up to £21 million for their programmes which boost the sexual and reproductive health rights of the “most marginalised and under-served people” in the world.
+International Planned Parenthood Foundation’s own funding is affected by ministers’ aid cuts as the UK’s foreign office had committed to delivering up to £21 million for their programmes which boost the sexual and reproductive health rights of the “most marginalised and under-served people” in the world.

 This could rise to up to £72 million worth of funding being lost over the next three years, the charity warned.